ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 #.
 Disable automatic sourcing of your previous workspace in your ``.bashrc`` if you had any:

       ..
-Note:: This means you'll need to manually source the setup file from your new catkin workspace in each new terminal window.
+Note:: This means you'll need to manually source the setup file from your new colcon workspace in each new terminal window.

 #.
 Source ROS 2 into your environment